websocket-rails/websocket-rails/README.md

 Check out the [CHANGELOG](https://github.com/DanKnox/websocket-rails/blob/master/CHANGELOG.md) to find out what's new.

+As of version 0.2.0, non event machine based web servers such as Phusion Passenger are supported through the use of the [Standalone Server Mode](https://github.com/DanKnox/websocket-rails/wiki/Standalone-Server-Mode).

 ## Overview

 Start treating client side events as first class citizens inside your